-2.3 Frame Assembly
+2.3 FRAME ASSEMBLY

-• Front Frame: Rectangle tube $1.6"\times1.18"\times0.12"$

-• Thickness (Steel plate of engine frame): 0.12"

-• Fuel Tank: 2 gallon (7.6 liter) seamless polyethylene

-• Drive Wheel: 13×4" two-ply pneumatic tubeless.

-• Caster Wheel: 8×3", smooth, needle bearing pneumatic tubeless.
+- Front Frame: Rectangle tube $1.5" \times 1.18 \times 12"$. - Thickness: .12" steel. - Fuel Tank: 2 gallon (7.6 liter) seamless polyethylene, removable. - Drive Wheel: 13 × 4" two-ply pneumatic tubeless. - Caster Wheel: 8×3 ", smooth, needle bearing pneumatic tubeless.

-2.4 Drive System
+2.4 DRIVE SYSTEM

-• Type: Belt drive with twin power belts for increased friction to pulley surface.

-• Transmissions: Peerless 3-speed transmission

-• Steering/Travel Control: Clutch/brake fingertip steering, key lock switch.

-Brakes: band brake, one on each wheel.

-• Safety Group: Hand actuated operator presence system with blade clutch and transmission interlock to engine kills.

-• Forward Speed Range: 0-4.38mph(0-7km/h)
+- Type: Belt drive with twin power belts for increased friction to pulley surface. - Transmission: Peerless 3-speed transmission. - Steering/Travel Control: Clutch/brake fingertip steering, key lock switch. - Brakes: brake drum, band brake, one on each wheel. - Safety Group: Hand actuated operator presence control system with blade clutch and transmission interlock to kill engine. - Forward Speed Range: 0-3.55mph (0-5.7km/h).

-2.5 Cutting Deck
+2.5 CUTTING DECK

-Type: Floating deck
+- Type: Floating deck.

-• True Cutting Width: 28" (71.1cm)
+- True Cutting Width: WY32=32.0" (81.3cm).

-Blade engagement: Manual control
+- Blade engagement: Manual operator.

-• Cutting Height Adjustment: Manual adjustment 1.5" (3.8cm) to 4.0" (10.16cm) in 0.5" (1.27cm) increments.
+- Cutting Height Adjustment: 1.5" (3.8cm) to 4.0" (10.16cm), in 0.5" (1.27cm) increments.

-• Cutting Blades: 0.2"(5mm) thick, two 14.5"(36.8cm) blades.
+- Cutting Blades 0.2" (5mm) thick, two 16.5" (41.9cm) blades.

+- Cutter Deck Belts: B-section.

-Cutting Deck Belts: A-section.Synchronous Belt: 1200-8M
+- Synchronous Belt: 1200-8M

-2.6 Operator Controls (See FIG 1)
+2.6 OPERATOR CONTROLS (See FIG 1)

 - Key switch: Located on the control panel (some recoil starter models are not equipped with key switch).
 Recoil starter has two positions.
-Turning to "on" starts the engine; turning to "off" stops the engine.
+Turn to "on" to start the engine.
+Turn to "off" to stop the engine.
 Electronic ignition model has three positions.
-When starting, turn to "start" position; then remove your hand. - Throttle Control: Located on the control panel.
+When starting, turn to "start" position, and then release. - Throttle Control: Located on the control panel.
 Throttle is used to control engine speed.
 Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed.
 Some recoil starter models are not equipped with key switch.
-Move the throttle lever to the rearmost position, then the engine will be switched off. - Blade Drive Lever: Push the mower blade drive lever forward to the engage position.
-Pull the mower blade drive lever backward to the disengage position to stop the blades. - Hand actuated operator presence lever: When in normal operation, compress the operator presence lever.
-When released, engine will kill. - Steering Brake Levers: While squeezing the steering lever handles with both hands, release right and left neutral latches; then release right and left steering levers to move forward.
+Move the throttle lever to the rearmost position, then the engine will be switched off. - Blade Drive Lever: Push the mower blade drive lever forward to engage the blades.
+Pull the mower blade drive lever back to the disengage position to stop the blades. - Hand actuated operator presence control lever: In normal operation, the operator presence lever must be pushed, if not, engine will kill. - Steering Brake Levers: The steering brake levers control the mower forward motion, turning, and parking brake.
+While squeezing the steering levers with both hands, release right and left neutral latches and release right and left steering levers to move forward.
 When the steering levers are released, the mower will travel straight forward.
-To make a right turn, squeeze the RH steering lever.
-To turn left, squeeze the LH steering lever.
-Squeeze both steering levers, lock right and left neutral latches, and the mower will stop.

-- Neutral Latches: Located on bottom of the handles.
-They are used to lock the steering brake levers when stopping. - Gear shift lever: It is used to control the speed.
-When the machine is moving forward, if you'd like to change low gear into high gear, push gear shift lever forward, then you can change the gear.
-When changing high gear into low gear, you must stop the machine, then change the gear. - Fuel shut-off valve: The fuel shut-off valve is used to shut off the fuel when the machine will not be used for a few days, during transport to and from the jobsite, and when parked inside a building.
+To make a right turn, squeeze the right steering lever.
+To turn left, squeeze the left steering levers, lock right and left neutral latches and the mower will stop. - Neutral Latches: Located on bottom of the handle bars.
+They are used to lock the steering brake levers when stopping. - Gear shift lever: Controls the traveling speed. - Fuel shut-off valve: The fuel shut-off valve is used to shut off the fuel when the machine will not be used for a few days, during transport to and from the jobsite, and when parked inside a building.

-2.7 Accessories:
+2.7 ACCESSORIES:

-- a) Grass catcher assembly (WY32-NGC): 80L, see FIG 2 - b) Mulching Assembly (2832010): See FIG 3
+- Grass Catcher Assembly (WY32-NGC): 80L, see FIG 2. - Mulching Blade Assembly (AS32008): see FIG3.

-2.8 Approximate Dimensions:
+2.8 APPROXIMATE DIMENSIONS